fish98/C-programing/README.md

-# C-programming
+# C Programm Tasks

 <img src = "./Projects/Maze/reb.gif"></img>

-## TTfish's C programming homework git storage
+## TTfish's Projects && Homework in C

-* Update on 2018.3.24 23:44
+* Update on 2018.7.27 00:26

 # Dir Introduction

-## Program Files On Book
+## Program Files From Book
 > push all the code from text book("The art and science of C")

 ## Questions